Quantitative Quantum Soundness for Bipartite Compiled Bell Games via the Sequential NPA Hierarchy: Acknowledgments

 \section{Acknowledgments}

-We thank Matilde Baroni, Dominik Leichtle, Ivan \v{S}upi\'{c}, and Thomas Vidick for the helpful discussions.
+We thank Matilde Baroni, Dominik Leichtle, Ivan \v{S}upi\'{c}, Thomas Vidick, and Michael Walter for the helpful discussions.
 In addition, Connor Paddock and Simon Schmidt want to thank Alexander Kulpe, Guilio Malavolta, and Michael Walter for discussions about compilation in the commuting operator framework and its relation to the conjecture $\mathrm{MIP}^{\mathrm{co}}=\mathrm{coRE}$.

-MOR, LT and XX acknowledge funding by the ANR for the JCJC grant LINKS (ANR-23-CE47-0003), by INRIA and CIEDS in the Action Exploratoire project DEPARTURE.
+MOR, LT and XX acknowledge funding by the ANR for the JCJC grant LINKS (ANR-23-CE47-0003) and T-ERC QNET (ANR-24-ERCS-0008), by INRIA and CIEDS in the Action Exploratoire project DEPARTURE.
 MOR, IK, LT and XX acknowledge support by the European Union's Horizon 2020 Research and Innovation Programme under QuantERA Grant Agreement no. 731473 and 101017733.
 IK was supported by the Slovenian Research and Innovation Agency program P1-0222 and grants J1-50002, N1-0217, J1-3004, J1-50001, J1-60011, J1-60025.
 Partially supported by the Fondation de l'École polytechnique as part of the Gaspard Monge Visiting Professor Program.
 IK thanks École Polytechnique and Inria for hospitality during the preparation of this manuscript.
-SS acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC 2092 CASA - 39078197.
+SS acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2092 CASA - 39078197.
 CP acknowledges funding support from the Natural Sciences and Engineering Research Council of Canada (NSERC).
 YZ is supported by VILLUM FONDEN via QMATH Centre of Excellence grant number 10059 and Villum Young Investigator grant number 37532.